mcaserta/time-series-concurrency-example/README.md

 **DISCLAIMER:** please note that this formula is in no way scientific, and it's intended for educational purposes only.
 I don't want environmentalists and real scientists chasing me around with math formulas and accusations of quackery.
-I saw a chance for a pretty LaTeX equation and I took it, because aesthetics.
+Also, I saw a chance for a pretty LaTeX equation and I took it, because aesthetics... and it makes me look smart, which I certainly am not<sup>[[1]](#school)</sup>.

 What the formula attempts to say is that as the temperature and the carbon monoxide percentage rise, the air quality decreases.
-Yeah, this is totally unscientific but bear with me for the sake of argumentation.
+Yeah, this is totally unscientific but bear with me for the sake of argumentation, please.

 I assume a maximum temperature of 40C°.
 So, for instance: